OzturkVedat/IoT_RoomMetricsTracker_esp8266/README.md

   ├── IotProject_dec28a.ino       => main Arduino file
   ├── arduino_secrets.h           => header file for credentials
   ├── sketch.json                 => json file for Cloud
-  ├── thingProperties.h           => header file for binding the Cloud service to the main code └── ReadMe.adoc                 => this file
- IotProj.fzz                 => fritzing file of circuit (if you want to edit the circuit on Fritzing software) IotProj_circuit.png         => an image of the circuit diagram sensors.jpg                 => an image of the actual circuit
+  └── thingProperties.h           => header file for binding the Cloud service to the main code IotProj_circuit.png         => an image of the circuit diagram IotProj.fzz                 => fritzing file of circuit (if you want to edit the circuit on Fritzing software) README.md                   => this file sensors.jpg                 => an image of the actual circuit